educational-technology-collective/morf/docs/documentation/README.md

 ## Creating a Project Dockerfile

 A Dockerfile is a text file that contains instructions for building your Docker image.
 The exact contents of this file depend on (a) the software dependencies of your MORF project code, which may include (for example) scripts written in Python, Java, R, or other languages; and (b) the actual code needed to run for your MORF workflow (feature extraction, training, and testing).
-You can create this file using any text editor; save it with no extension.
+You can create this file using any text editor; save it with no extension and name it `dockerfile`.
+Note that, because the Docker image does not have network access (for security reasons), any required libraries or software packages required by your code should be installed in the Docker image.

-Here is an example of a simple Dockerfile (this file is also located at `mwe/mwe`):
+Here is an example of a simple Dockerfile (this file is also located at `mwe/dockerfile`):

 ```
-# (1) Pull base image
+# Pull base image.
-FROM ubuntu:14.04
+FROM ubuntu:16.04

-# (2) install Python
+# install Python
 RUN \
   apt-get update && \
-  apt-get install -y software-properties-common python-software-properties && \
+  apt-get install -y sudo software-properties-common python-software-properties && \
   apt-get -y install python3-dev python3-pip python-virtualenv && \
   rm -rf /var/lib/apt/lists/*

-# (3) install Python libraries
+# install Python libraries
 RUN pip3 install numpy pandas

-# (4) install r and dependencies
+# install r and dependencies
 RUN \
-  sh -c 'echo "deb http://cran.rstudio.com/bin/linux/ubuntu trusty/" >> /etc/apt/sources.list' && \
+  sh -c 'echo "deb http://cran.rstudio.com/bin/linux/ubuntu xenial/" >> /etc/apt/sources.list' && \
   gpg --keyserver hkp://keyserver.ubuntu.com:80 --recv-key E084DAB9 && \
   gpg -a --export E084DAB9 | apt-key add - && \
   apt-get update && \